chaitanyapotti/Counter/Readme.txt

 If Peggy never claims her tokens, Victor can never claim his.
 If Peggy does claim her’s, she reveals the secret and Victor is free to claim his.
 The timeout exists so Peggy and Victor can claim their funds if something goes wrong.
+If Victor enters the wrong amount into his contract, then Peggy will not be allowed to withdraw to protect peggy from phishing.